How an engine’s cooling system works

 Check with local authorities about disposing of used antifreeze.
 Many communities have collection centres which will dispose of antifreeze safely.
 Never dump used antifreeze on the ground or pour it into drains.

-All cars are slightly different, so if it is time to change your coolant, use our before you begin checklist, and find your car for specific instructions.
+All cars are slightly different, so if it is time to change your coolant, find your car for specific instructions.

 How to change your coolant